On irreducible symplectic 4-folds numerically equivalent to $(K3)^{[2]}$: Preliminaries

-\begin{lemm} The map $\varphi$ does not contract surfaces on $X$ to points. \end{lemm} \begin{proof} Suppose that $\varphi$ contracts a surface $S$ on $X$ to a point $P\in\mathbb{P}^5$.
+The proof the Proposition \ref{C} immediately follows from the following two Lemmas. \begin{lem} The map $\varphi_{|H|}$ does not contract surfaces on $X$ to points. \end{lem} \begin{proof} Suppose that $\varphi_{|H|}$ contracts a surface $S$ on $X$ to a point $P\in\mathbb{P}^5$.
 Let us choose two independent hyperplanes in $\mathbb{P}^5$ passing through $P$.
-It follows from \cite[Prop.~4.1]{O} that their intersection is an irreducible surface, which is a contradiction since $S$ is its proper component. \end{proof} \begin{lemm} Assume that the image $\beta(\rho(E))$, where $E$ is the exceptional locus of $\pi$, is the sum of a finite number of linear subspaces of $\mathbb{P}^5$ with dimensions $\leq 3$.
-Then the map $\varphi$ does not contract divisors on $X$ to smaller dimensional subschemes. \end{lemm} \begin{proof} Suppose that an irreducible divisor $D$ is contracted to a surface $S\subset \mathbb{P}^5$.
-From Theorem \ref{T}(2) it follows that there exists a $k\in \mathbb{N}$ such that $D\in |kH|$.
+It follows from Theorem \ref{T} that their intersection is an irreducible surface, which is a contradiction since $S$ is its proper component. \end{proof} \begin{lem} Assume that the image $\beta(\rho(E))$, where $E$ is the exceptional locus of $\pi$, is the sum of a finite number of linear subspaces of $\mathbb{P}^5$ with dimensions $\leq 3$.
+Then the map $\varphi_{|H|}$ does not contract divisors on $X$ to smaller dimensional subschemes. \end{lem} \begin{proof} Suppose that an irreducible divisor $D$ is contracted to a surface $S\subset \mathbb{P}^5$.
+From Theorem \ref{T}(2) it follows that there exists $k\in \mathbb{Z}$ such that $D\in |kH|$ with $k\geq 1$.

 We claim that the surface $S$ is contained in $\beta(\rho(E))$.
 Indeed suppose there is a curve $C$ that contracts to a point outside $\beta(\rho(E))$.
 Then $C$ is disjoint with the base locus.
 Since $H$ is ample we have $C\cdot H>0$ thus the pre-image of $C$ on $\overline{X}$ cannot be contracted.
 The contradiction proves the claim.